rjones-lf/iroha/docs/source/guides/libraries/python.rst

       cmake --build build --target irohapy

       - SWIG_PYTHON=ON forces to build bindings for Python.
-      - SHARED_MODEL_DISABLE_COMPATIBILITY=ON disables backward compatibility with old model of Iroha.
-Since you want to build only client library you don't need to have the compatibility.
       - SUPPORT_PYTHON2=ON shows that bindings will be built for Python 2.
 For Python 3 skip this parameter.

   After this you can find Iroha python library in **iroha/build/shared_model/bindings** folder, where you have previously cloned repository.